 “We believe this is better for retirement plan investors.
 ETFs have lower fees and expense ratios than mutual funds in general,” he says.
 “Also, the ETFs are independently offered from Betterment so there is no possibility of conflicts of interest.
 As a result, plan sponsors can feel confident in fulfilling their fiduciary responsibilities.”

 Collective investment trusts (CITs) and separate accounts are often touted as low-cost alternatives to mutual funds for DC plan investors, but Gottfried says ETFs are different from CITs and separate accounts.
 “We stress for plan sponsors and individuals that ETFs are accessible, flexible and low-cost, and they are highly liquid—designed to track mass market movement.
 There are diversified ETF offerings and because they are flexible, participants have the ability to buy in at fractional shares,” he says.
-“In addition, we believe that through ETFs, participants get access to underlying investment vehicles that are easier to understand and that creates less stress for them when selecting investments.”
+“In addition, we believe that through ETFs, participants get access to underlying investment vehicles that are easier to understand, which creates less stress for them when selecting investments.”

 ETFs enjoy more popularity in defined benefit (DB) plans than DC plans.
 Skrobe says very large, or mega, DB plans can access beta products inexpensively through separate accounts and commingled trusts, so ETFs aren’t used extensively by larger plans.
 However, for other DB plans, ETFs can be a great way to access a variety of investment themes and styles in an efficient way and at a lower cost, he says.